Home

 Percentages vary by building age, amenities, and local insurance markets.

-How much HOA fees cost and what drives the price
+How much HOA fees cost and average condo HOA fees by building type

 There is no national average that applies to every buyer.
 A studio in a 1970s walk-up may run $200–$350 per month, while a full-service high-rise with staffed amenities can exceed $1,000.
 What matters is whether the fee matches the building's actual operating needs and reserve plan.